top of page

 The wherry line between Norwich & Great Yarmouth got Royal Assent in 1842, work started in 1843, and on the 1st of May, 1844, Berney Arms opened with the rest of the line.

-Part of the conditions that owner Thomas Trench Berney would sell the land was that a railway station would be built in the marshes.
+One of the stipulations set forth by owner Thomas Trench Berney for the sale of the land was the construction of a railway station in the marshes.

 After a few years, the railway stopped serving Berney Arms, stating there was no agreement for trains to call at the station they agreed to build.